htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 parser, so these functions may be used in both submit description files and configuration files.

-Case is significant in the function’s name, so use the same letter case as given in these definitions.
+Case is significant in the function's name, so use the same letter case as given in these definitions.

  ``$CHOICE(index, listname)`` or ``$CHOICE(index, item1, item2, …)``